 At the Botticcino Sera Church on November 8, 2009, Pope Benedict XVI met with Yuroz and blessed the painting, entitled “Compassion of Light.”
 It will permanently hang in the Vatican among the Renaissance masters.
 Congratulations to our dear friend for such a remarkable honor.

 Even with such momentous events in his life, Yuroz never forgets the small joys of sounding our feelings and moods through his art.
 A producer who was once in the studio to interview Yuroz for a national commercial experienced his signature “art massage,” which involves drawing on the clothing people are wearing.
 When Yuroz finished his “massage,” the producer was left speechless by the finished product on the back of her T-shirt.
 Loss of speech is a common reaction to Yuroz’ art.
 We are stunned by the human quality captured in such a simple way, and words cannot express the emotions Yuroz stirs in our souls.

 Yuroz projects a wondrous energy, and those who are so fortunate as to be in his presence, always leave with at least a brush stroke or more of that good energy.

-How exceedingly fortunate we are to have such a special and wonderful human being and artist as a substantive part of our Wine Classic aesthetic presentations, including the art on the cover of the Wine Classic Auction Catalog, as well as that for the full-page Wine Spectator ad.
-This is Yuri's thirteenth year presenting his extraordinary art at the Central Coast Wine Classic.
+How exceedingly fortunate we are to have such a special and wonderful human being and artist as a substantive part of our Wine Classic aesthetic presentations, including the art on the cover of the Wine Classic Auction Catalog.
+This is Yuri’s thirteenth year presenting his extraordinary art at the Central Coast Wine Classic.
 He has become a Sustaining Artist in every sense of the term.
 We hope that the relationship will always continue!
 We know that you will enjoy the amazing energy of our artist friend, as well as his spontaneous creativity.